 They love their smartphones (they're the fastest growing segment of smartphone owners!).
 Believe it or not, Pew Research Center found that 77 percent of smartphone owners between the ages of 50 and 64 associate them with freedom, not the opposite (younger cohorts are likely to see them as "leashes" more than freedom).
 And The Huffington Post reports that boomers love their Facebook, too.

-The internet may seem like the hip place where all the "young 'uns" hang out, but about 33 percent of Internet users are Baby Boomers, and some are online more than they're watching TV.
-Seventy-eight percent of Boomers are online and 71 percent of them are on social media, with a preference for Facebook over other platforms.
-They also love YouTube (The Huffington Post).
+The internet may seem like the hip place where all the "young 'uns" hang out, but about 33 percent of internet users are Baby Boomers, and some are online more than they're watching TV.
+Seventy-eight percent of Boomers are online and 71 percent of them are on social media, with a preference for Facebook over other platforms, while sharing a love for Youtube.